 Bilberry, or shall I say borówka or jagoda, is a berry well known and loved by many Eastern and Northern Europeans.
 In Poland, bilberry season is much awaited for by children and adults alike.
 This sweet, slightly tangy, tiny fruit is often foraged for in the forest in July, and bilberry picking endeavours are the symbol of summer holidays.
 To be in Poland in July and not taste pierogi z borówkami (dumplings with bilberries), is a sin.
-Bilberry pierogi making and eating is an unforgettable experience: if you’re not careful, your kitchen sides and towels, your fingers and your mouth, too (assuming that working with bilberries causes one to uncontrollably devour them) will be dyed purple, as this teeny tiny berry is more powerful that it might seem.
+Bilberry pierogi making and eating is an unforgettable experience: if you’re not careful, your kitchen sides and towels, your fingers and your mouth, too will all be dyed purple, as this teeny tiny berry is more powerful than it might appear.
 And it’s not at all like the sweet, bit bland, giant blueberry we all know from supermarkets all over the world.

 The thing is, though, the bilberry has been lost in translation.
 For me, at least, I admit shamefully.
-At school, over the years of studying English (and often starting anew, from the alphabet, through counting, colours, family members, animals and food; teachers changed often and each of them wanted to make sure we knew the basics) I was taught that blueberry means borówka or jagoda, which is a fruit in English known as bilberry, not a blueberry.
+At school, over the years of studying English, I was taught that blueberry means borówka or jagoda, which is a fruit in English known as bilberry, not a blueberry.
 The English word blueberry should be translated into Polish as borówka amerykańska (American blueberry, the giant berry with translucent pulp), available in the supermarket and often disregarded by Polish people as not-the-real-stuff.
 To be sure, bilberry and blueberry are completely different berries, with their own distinct flavour, colour and texture.
 They only look similar in shape, but again, not in size.
-The bilberry is a few times smaller than a blueberry, and much darker in colour.
+The bilberry is a few times smaller than a blueberry and much darker in colour.

 I was obsessed with bilberries, I was on a quest, in amok, unstoppable.
 Unfortunately, I was not able to find them in the forest (my search for them, and wild strawberries, ended in a few massive bruises and rather ugly scabs on my right shin), but the Polish shop offered a helping hand, stocking bilberries (as well as other treasures of Polish summer, like fava beans, yellow beans, kohlrabi, or dill flowers, necessary when picking and fermenting gherkins) to my visible (and, looking back, slightly embarrassing) overjoy.